kumakichi/gop-wiki/Home.md

-Welcome to the qlang wiki!
+Welcome to the Go+ wiki!